AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-10a.md

 # Modelo 10A {#template-10a}

-Clique com o botão direito do mouse em [baixar Modelo 10A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-10a.html)
+Clique com o botão direito do mouse em para [modelo de download 10A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-10a.html)

 ![](assets/image2015-7-27-10-3a44-3a49.png)